kghose/Chhobi/Readme.md

 --------
 * No longer stored in an association table, kept in a simple text field
 * When keywords are deleted or an image is purged the keyword list is not updated.
-This leads to "empty" keywords i.e. keywords which will not fetch any results Again, a force "refresh" will cause this to be updated.
+This leads to "empty" keywords i.e. keywords which will not fetch any results.

 Code layout